SZ1/synapse/UPGRADE.rst

 A new HTML template,
 `password_reset_confirmation.html <https://github.com/matrix-org/synapse/blob/develop/synapse/res/templates/password_reset_confirmation.html>`_,
 has been added to the ``synapse/res/templates`` directory.
-If you are using a custom template directory, you will need to copy the template over and modify it if necessary.
+If you are using a custom template directory, you may want to copy the template over and modify it.

 This page will appear to the user after clicking a password reset link that has been emailed to them.